jocelynrw/jocelynrw.github.io/content/projects/Sewing.md

 hidemeta: true
 ShowBreadCrumbs: false
 ---
-Here are the various sewing projects I've completed in the past.
+Here are various sewing projects I've completed in the past.